-"Building an effective movement of collective organizing with leadership" was one of the assumptions of the campaign's theory of change.
 Mindful of the deficits outlined above, Ahel set out to build a campaign leadership that has the ability to develop and apply its resources to take strategic action to protect the rights of the community of female teachers working in private schools in Jordan.
 Ahel's work pursues a specific form of leadership.
 One that builds collective power in teams, builds individual agency and develops the capacity to achieve the change objective.
 As such, Ahel uses Marshall Ganz's definition of leadership that is particular to community organizing work.
-According to Ganz, "Leadership is accepting the responsibility to create conditions that enable others to achieve a shared purpose in the face of uncertainty"6.
+According to Ganz, "Leadership is accepting the responsibility to create conditions that enable others to achieve a shared purpose in the face of uncertainty".
 This definition not only conveys a particular understanding of leadership, but also reflects the values of community organizing such as responsibility, interdependence, solidarity, teamwork, effectiveness, service and tenacity.
 It is those elements that have guided the intentions of Ahel's coaching to QMM campaign.
 In addition, this understanding of leadership is grounded in the five community organizing practices, where the shared story is considered central for building commitment and motivation and ultimately realizing agency.

 At the individual level leadership coaching has sought to build motivation, and growth in consciousness, skills and knowledge.
-At the collective level, Ahel's coaching sought to nurture collaborative leadership through facilitating the emergence of a strong team that has the ability to function in an organized way that protects its shared values and goals, serves its base and support the learning and wellbeing of its members.
+At the collective level, Ahel's coaching sought to nurture collaborative leadership through facilitating the emergence of a strong team that has the ability to function in an organized way that protects its shared values and goals, serves its base and supports the learning and wellbeing of its members.

 Ahel's coaching is characterized by applying a number of guiding principles.
-First, Ahel relies to a large extent on building a tradition of reflective facilitation amongst the group - in individual and team coaching.
+Ahel relies to a large extent on building a tradition of reflective facilitation amongst the group - in individual and team coaching.
 Members learn and practice facilitation skills that help them build the capacity for strategic reflection and assessment in running their meetings, reaching agreements, coordinating action, managing time, and listening and responding to feedback.
 Structured facilitated meetings provide the group and individuals the opportunity to continuously deepen their reflection, improve their deliberation and probe their values, behaviors, and actions.
 Over time, this process is internalized and becomes a space not only for reflection, but also for resolving tensions, adapting strategy, and identifying actions.

-Second, Ahel's coaching seeks to be nurturing rather than directing.
-NHA shares how she applies this in her coaching role "A good coach never does what the teachers can do themselves.
+Ahel's coaching also seeks to be nurturing rather than directing.
+Nisreen Haj Ahmad shares how she applies this in her coaching role "A good coach never does what the teachers can do themselves.
 I do team coaching for the database team and individual coaching to Enaam who is the coordinator of that team.
 My meetings with her are structured in two parts.
 The first is to ask where she is in implementing her workplan and what are the latest developments and if there are any issues she is struggling with.
 The second part focuses on addressing the struggle.
-I try to discipline myself to only ask questions that push for reflection (reflection on head heart and hand) and not to give a solution.
-The realization and the solution have to come out from her.
+I try to discipline myself to only ask questions that push for reflection (reflection related to the head, heart and hand) and not to offer a solution.
+The realization and the solution have to come from her.
 I know that this is how other Ahel coaches conduct their one-to-one coaching".

-Third, in facilitating deliberations around team or individuals' actions, processes, values, and dynamics, Ahel coaches consistently strive to maintain a balance between providing support and creating challenge.
+In facilitating deliberations around team or individuals' actions, processes, values, and dynamics, Ahel coaches consistently strive to maintain a balance between providing support and prompting a challenge.
 For example, Ahel's coaches often pose probing questions that challenge teams and individuals to take more responsibility or initiative, or they can encourage motivation when morale is down through sharing learning and experiences or other community organizing experiences.